nataliatesarova/project-four/README.md

 # Testing
 ## Validator

-HTML: No errors were found when passing through the W3C validator at the final check but info was found:
-Trailing slash on void elements has no effect and interacts badly with unquoted attribute values.
-Unfortunately, i was not able to get rid off this info.
+HTML: No errors were found when passing through the W3C validator at the final check.
+Info statement was encoutered: Trailing slash on void elements has no effect and interacts badly with unquoted attribute values.
+This issue was not able to be removed however it has no bearing on the working of the code.
 ![W3C validator](assets/pics/html_validator.png)